SamuelSwartzberg/Oboeru/README.md

 Display before all the relevant Main fields (So A/B_1-3, _Main, Typable">

-## Format_FlexDirection
+## Format_Flex_Direction_Or_Wrap

 So, all the main fields (So A/B_1-3, _Main, Typable) are flexboxed.
 If you set this to "flexDirectionColumn", it will create a column, not a row.
+If you set this to "flexWrap", items will wrap nicely.

 ## Format_ContentBox